 2010 - RBI Platinum Jubilee | Commemorative Coin

-The 2nd commemorative coin for the year 2010 was to celebrate the Platinum Jubilee of Reserve Bank of India.
-A Rs 75 coin was issued for the first time in the coinage of the Republic of India.
+The 2nd commemorative coin of 2010 was released to celebrate the Platinum Jubilee of the Reserve Bank of India.
+A ₹75 coin was issued for the first time in the coinage history of the Republic of India.

 Comments